 If a team lead drops out of the Bootcamp program and the team has student members taking the Bootcamp for academic credit, then these students should refer to the class syllabus for those options that will be available to them.

 Team Dynamics - working in a team can be fun, challenging, and rewarding.
-The Von Allmen Center coaching staff observes team dynamics, and if it is evident that team members are not committed, individual team member involvement will be addressed.
 Lack of participation and poor performance reviews within a team can result in the removal of a team member from the program.
 Team members are also responsible for addressing any concerns with their teammates and seeking resolution.
 If a team member drops out of Bootcamp, he/she will not be allowed to re-enter the program, receive any competition prize money if awarded, and will relinquish any rights, if any, to all intellectual property (unless other agreements are made within the team). concerns with their teammates and seeking resolution.
 If a team member drops out of Bootcamp, he/she will not be allowed to re-enter the program, receive any competition prize money if awarded, and will relinquish any rights, if any, to all intellectual property (unless other agreements are made within the team).

 Communication Requirements & Certificate of Completion - anyone participating in Bootcamp must be prepared to schedule any meetings via zoom or otherwise outside of the regular Bootcamp sessions.
-VACE is not responsible for setting up zoom meetings or scheduling meetings for early stage startups.
 It is the responsibility of the team leader and/or team member to schedule all online meeting requests with their team and any mentors that are introduced.
 Anyone participating in Bootcamp must have access to Microsoft Office tools (i.e. Powerpoint).
 The Bootcamp milestones require each team to present their pitch decks in a virtual learning setting.
-Pitching at each Milestone is a requirement in Bootcamp 1.0 and 2.0.
-Missing any Milestone will result in automatic ineligibility to receive a certificate of completion from the accelerator.
-Please note that Milestones are key indicators for VACE to access progress in Bootcamp.
+Pitching at each Milestone is a requirement.
+Missing any Milestone will result in automatic ineligibility to receive a certificate of completion from the online business training program.

 Bootcamp students gain access to a vast array of Kentucky mentors including, but not limited to Angel Investors, Community Business Owners, Legal Counseling, FDA Regulatory Experts, Mobile App, and Gaming Developers, Engineering & Technical Researchers, 3D Printing & Modeling advisors, Sales, and Marketing Experts, Financial advisors, and Medical & Pharmaceutical researchers.
 For privacy reasons, initial contact with mentors must go through the VACE staff.

-All participants in Bootcamp 1.0 and 2.0 will be required to sign a Non-Disclosure Agreement (NDA).
+All participants will be required to sign a Non-Disclosure Agreement (NDA).
 This is to protect all information being disclosed in the program.
 It is highly recommended that each student team with a UK employee originated project idea contact the University of Kentucky’s Office of Technology Commercialization (OTC).
-If you have questions regarding intellectual property, or lack thereof, its best to make an appointment with the Von Allmen Center staff to review any questions or concerns.
+If you have questions regarding intellectual property, or lack thereof, its best to make an appointment with OTC.

 If your team receives prize money, the team leader (aka Founder) may fall into one of these categories and go through these steps with an assigned Gatton College of Business Budget Office staff member: